CrowdStrike/glide-core/.changeset/chilly-onions-raise.md

 '@crowdstrike/glide-core': patch
 ---

-Toggle now supports a checked and disabled visual state.
+Toggle no longer appears unchecked when both checked and disabled.